MaksGrynk/python-for-qa-1/2-python-basics-2/homework.rst

 Level 1
 --------

-1. Write a function which takes a string and returns the first 10 characters off it concatenated with the last 10 characters.
+1. Write a function which takes a string and returns its first 10 characters concatenated with the last 10 characters.

-2. Write a function that takes a comma-separated string and returns a last element (separated by a last comma) or the entire string if there is no comma in it.
+2. Write a function that takes a comma-separated string and returns the last element (separated by the last comma) or the entire string, if there is no comma in it.

 3. Write a function that takes a list and returns a new list that contains all the elements of the first list minus all the duplicates::